 - Soak bread in milk in a medium bowl.

 - Clean the tenderloin removing the white membrane.
-Season.
+Season well.

-- In a large skillet over high heat, heat 1 tablespoon olive oil.
-Sear the loin on all 4 sides, 2 minutes per side.
+- Over high heat, one tablespoon of olive oil is in a large skillet.
+Sear the loin on all four sides, 2 minutes per side.

 - Reduce heat to low and add the bread with the milk and nuts.
 Mix well.
 Taste and adjust the seasoning.
 If you want a smooth sauce, blend it.